It consists of collecting up several tissues on specimens (mostly fish) caught during observer trips, tuna tagging cruises or scientifc trips.

 Presently, sampling activities are coordinated in the Philippines, Palau, Papua New Guinea, Solomon Islands, Federated States of Micronesia, New Caledonia, Vanuatu, Fiji, Marshall Islands, Kiribati, Samoa French Polynesia and Japan

 Assessing the status of tuna stocks is also reliant on the estimation of the species’ biology.
-The STB has recently been used to estimate the length-at-age relationship and reproductive biology of the albacore stock in the South Pacific.
+The PMSB has recently been used to estimate the length-at-age relationship and reproductive biology of the albacore stock in the South Pacific.
 This was the first stock-wide analysis of these parameters for a tuna stock in the WCPO.
 Similar analy-ses are underway for bigeye tuna in the WCPO.

-The French Institute for Research and Development is currently implementing a study to determine the origins of mercury and its accumulation and distribution in top predators, and is withdrawing muscle and blood sam-ples from the STB.
+The French Institute for Research and Development is currently implementing a study to determine the origins of mercury and its accumulation and distribution in top predators, and is withdrawing muscle and blood sam-ples from the PMSB.
 Mercury levels are used to track tuna foraging habitats and tuna migration as well as revealing possible public health problems.

-An important area that the STB will contribute to is the emerging application of fisheries forensics to assist with the validation of catch documentation, traceability and surveillance for illegal, unreported and unregulated fish-ing activities.
+An important area that the PMSB will contribute to is the emerging application of fisheries forensics to assist with the validation of catch documentation, traceability and surveillance for illegal, unreported and unregulated fish-ing activities.
 Genetics, genomics, chemistry and foren-sics are becoming well-established tools for this purpose.
 They are also increasingly valuable tools for indirectly monitoring movement, stock structure and reproductive dynamics.
-Recent withdrawals from the STB have been used to examine movements and spawning locations in South Pacific albacore using elemental and isotope chemistry.
+Recent withdrawals from the PMSB have been used to examine movements and spawning locations in South Pacific albacore using elemental and isotope chemistry.
 Withdrawals have also recently been made to understand the genetic structure of albacore, skipjack, bigeye and yellowfin tunas in the western Pacific.